iherath/msu_site1/Countries.md

 		<ul>
 			<li>An updated model was released </li>
 			<li>The hospital changed vendors</li>
-			<li>A piece of equipment eached expiration date, but is still unused and in working condition</li>
+			<li>A piece of equipment reached expiration date, but is still unused and in working condition</li>
 			<li>If a product is placed in the room of patient, cannot be used again even if not opened</li>
 		</ul>
 		</p>